A Christ-Centered Atmosphere For The College-Minded Student

 Heritage Christian Academy considers it a high honor with tremendous responsibility to educate its K3-12th grade students.
 The staff of fully-degreed and certified teachers in partnership with a community of families seek to equip HCA’s students spiritually, academically, socially and emotionally to be successful in college and life.
 Instilling Christian values while offering a challenging curriculum along with numerous extracurricular and missions opportunities are key to providing a well-rounded education.
 For an entire break down of accreditation, affiliations, grading scale, graduation requirements and much more, please take a look at the School Profile on the About Us page, or download the PDF version here.

 Biblically-Based & Christ-Centered

 HCA maintains a solid foundation of high academic standards cohesively joined with biblical truths and teachings.
-The school believe that there are three defining characteristics of a biblically-based, Christ-centered education:
+The school believes that there are three defining characteristics of a biblically-based, Christ-centered education:

 1. Biblical Integration

 This is the blending of biblical principles and scripture with traditional subject areas.
 Within all disciplines and activities of the school, at all levels, there are elements that can point students in the direction of their Savior and Creator.
 The task of the Christian school teacher is to help students discover those elements by integrating applicable scriptures and scriptural principles with what they are learning in math, science, literature, athletics, fine arts, and indeed all subjects and activities of the school.
 In order for students to develop a Christian worldview (and in order for an education to be considered Christian) all subjects must be taught, not only by Christians, but from an integrated Christian frame of reference.
 In addition, all students attend daily Bible classes and weekly chapel meetings throughout the year.